nexmo-se/websocket-server-variant-3/README.md

 Receives audio from a peer PSTN leg associated to a WebSocket (set up by the Voice API application named pstn-websocket-app.js).<br>

-Transcript results from the Deepgram ASR are displayed.
+Transcript results from the Deepgram ASR are displayed (if enabled).

 Your actual middleware application may also send audio in the other direction to one or more PSTN legs via the established WebSocket.<br><br>